Here is How Warren Buffer Would Trade (ESRT)

 ESRT’s Market Performance

-ESRT stocks went down by -6.82% for the week, with a monthly drop of -10.83% and a quarterly performance of -14.02%, while its annual performance rate touched -59.72%.
-The volatility ratio for the week stands at 4.95% while the volatility levels for the past 30 days are set at 3.68% for Empire State Realty Trust, Inc..
-The simple moving average for the period of the last 20 days is -6.36% for ESRT stocks with a simple moving average of -37.63% for the last 200 days.
+ESRT stocks went up by 9.80% for the week, with a monthly jump of 4.67% and a quarterly performance of -4.95%, while its annual performance rate touched -51.93%.
+The volatility ratio for the week stands at 4.84% while the volatility levels for the past 30 days are set at 4.03% for Empire State Realty Trust, Inc..
+The simple moving average for the period of the last 20 days is 6.13% for ESRT stocks with a simple moving average of -29.14% for the last 200 days.

 Analysts’ Opinion of ESRT